What does it take to be one in a hundred?

 The wonder show of the world.

-This is also the title of a great album by Bonnie ‘Prince’ Billy & The Cairo Gang – that’s where I got the expression.
-I don’t think they sing the actual words.
-They don’t have to.
-They make you feel it.
+I got that expression from the title of a great album by Bonnie ‘Prince’ Billy.
+I don’t think he sings the actual words.
+He doesn’t need to.
+He makes you feel it.

-Anyway… on the Thursday morning, thinking this for the fourth day in a row, I got my phone out and wrote the following extended note.
+Anyway… on the Thursday morning, thinking this for the fourth day in a row, I got my phone out and wrote the extended note: To Be One in a Hundred.

 It’s an exhortation of sorts – to myself; to the workshop participants I was going to see 15–20 minutes later; to anyone, really…